jontybhalodiya/Chat-server/README.md

 </div>

 ## About Chat-server:
-This is a Chat-server made using java and gui.
+This is a Chat-server made using JAVA and GUI.

 ### Steps to Run on Local Machine